 Five and ten-year Agricultural Use Dedications are available in Honolulu.
 See City and County of Honolulu, Petition to Dedicate Land for Agricultural Use.
-The percentage at which land is assessed differs based on the dedication period and use-five year dedications are assessed at 3% of the market value, ten year dedications are assessed at 1% of the fair market value, and pasture land for any dedication period is assessed at 1% of the fair market value, and pasture land for any dedicated period is assessed at 1% of the fair market value.
+The percentage at which land is assessed differs based on the dedication period and use-five year dedications are assessed at 3% of the market value, ten year dedications are assessed at 1% of the fair market value, and pasture land for any dedication period is assessed at 1% of the fair market value.
 R.O.H. § 8-7.3(b)(2).
 If the land is vacant and dedicated for ten years, the assessment will only be for 50% of the fair market value.
 R.O.H. § 8-7.3(d).
 Landowners of parcels zoned as urban that are used for landscaping, open space, or for public recreation can also apply for dedications of at least ten years.
 See City and County of Honolulu, Petition to Dedicate Lands in Urban Districts.
-The portions of land dedicated to open space are exempted in assessing the value of the entire property.
-R.O.H. § 8-10.13.
+The portions of land dedicated to open space are exempted in assessing the value of the entire property, R.O.H. § 8-10.13.